"What happens when technology subdues humanity? When humanity is no longer defined by being human."

 Wax On, Wax Off: The Tachikomas in the Stand Alone Complex manga are sent to a construction site to earn more experience points by observing and learning more about the environment.
 They get tasked with shoveling dirt, which they protest because they're far more advanced and capable of doing more advanced tasks.
 They decide to challenge a power loader to prove they're worthy of stronger tasks, but all become overconfident and are easily beaten by the site foreman.
 They go back to shoveling dirt with a new appreciation for the task they're doing.

-We Will Not Use Photoshop in the Future: Averted.
-The Tachikomas point out that because it's so easy to falsify data and memories, that not even live broadcasting over television or the net can be taken as the truth.
+Averted when the Tachikomas point out that because it's so easy to falsify data and memories, that not even live broadcasting over television or the net can be taken as the truth.

 The Laughing Man does this in live action by hacking into the cyberbrains of anyone who witnesses anything he does and makes them see the infamous logo or otherwise erases himself out of the viewer's eyesight, such as what he did to Batou.

 Batou himself does almost exactly the same thing afterwards; hacking a mech pilot's eyes to show his (Batou's) decapitated body where the pilot was expecting it to be.
 In the future, Adobe is clearly the world's most powerful corporation.

 While the members of Section 9 are shown using various weapons across the series, in heavy combat situations, they are mostly seen using the standard issue Seburo C26a assault rifle, and environmental variants.
 The weapon was inspired by the FN F2000.
 Even Togusa, who prefers to use his Mateba Autorevolver, uses this weapon in gunfights.